 A stock photo license is an agreement between you and a stock photo agency, representing photographers and artists, that allows you to use their photos even though you don’t hold the copyright.
 In exchange for a small fee, a photographer will let you use their photos through a stock photo agency.

 To use stock images, you must get the appropriate license as you are using someone else’s property.
 Failing to obtain a license before using an image or using it outside the scope of the license constitutes copyright infringement.
 There are three types of stock photo licenses distinguished by the rights you receive, the cost, and the legal indemnification.

 |Best for||Personal projects||Commercials, blogs, social media||Commercial campaigns that require exclusivity|

 - Public Domain (PD).
-A public domain (PD) license is a type of license that allows anyone to use copyrighted material without asking the owner for permission.
-This means that you can use the material for any purpose without paying royalties or fees.
-The Creative Commons Zero (CC0) license is the most common public domain license that allows anyone to use a work for any purpose without asking the copyright owner for permission.
+A public domain (PD) license allows anyone to use copyrighted material without asking the owner for permission.
+This means you can use the material for any purpose without paying royalties or fees.
+The most common public domain license is Creative Commons Zero (CC0), which allows anyone to use a work for any purpose without asking the copyright owner for permission.

 - Royalty-free (RF).
 A royalty-free (RF) license for stock photos allows the buyer to use the photo indefinitely in any medium without paying royalties to the photographer or copyright holder.
 However, some royalty-free licenses limit you to 500,000 copies.
 In contrast, a royalty-bearing license requires the buyer to pay a fee each time the photo is used.